Bruno of Querfurt: Mission to Prussia and death

-In the autumn or at the end of 1008 Bruno and eighteen companions set out to found a mission among the Old Prussians; they succeeded in converting Netimer and then traveled to the east, heading very likely towards Yotvingia.
+In the autumn or at the end of 1008, Bruno and eighteen companions set out to found a mission among the Old Prussians; they succeeded in converting Netimer and then travelled to the east, heading very likely towards Yotvingia.

-Bruno met opposition in his efforts to evangelize the borderland and when he persisted in disregarding their warnings he was beheaded on 14 February (or 9 or 14 March) 1009, and most of his eighteen companions were hanged by Zebeden, brother of Netimer.
+Bruno met opposition in his efforts to evangelise the borderland, and when he persisted in disregarding their warnings, he was beheaded on 14 February (or 9 or 14 March) 1009, and most of his eighteen companions were hanged by Zebeden, brother of Netimer.
 Duke Boleslaus the Brave bought the bodies and brought them to Poland.
-(It was supposed that they were laid to rest in Przemyśl, where some historians place Bruno's diocese; such localization of Bruno's burial place is hardly probable because Przemyśl then belonged to Orthodox Kievan Rus through 1018.)
-The Annals of Magdeburg, Thietmar of Merseburg's Chronicle, the Annals of Quedlinburg, various works of Magdeburg Bishops, and many other written sources of 11th–15th centuries record this story.
+(It was supposed that they were laid to rest in Przemyśl, where some historians place Bruno's diocese; such localisation of Bruno's burial place is hardly probable because Przemyśl then belonged to Orthodox Kievan Rus through 1018.)
+The Annals of Magdeburg, Thietmar of Merseburg's Chronicle, the Annals of Quedlinburg, various works of Magdeburg Bishops, and many other written sources of the 11th–15th centuries record this story.

-Soon after his death, Bruno and his companions were venerated as martyrs and Bruno was soon after canonized.
+Soon after his death, Bruno and his companions were venerated as martyrs and Bruno was soon after canonised.
 It was said that Braunsberg was named after Bruno.